jdslabs/xmos_dfu/README.md

   A copy of the original AS-IS [License](https://github.com/jdslabs/xmos_dfu/blob/main/LICENSE.txt) is included within this repository.

 # Usage in macOS
+This process has been tested under Big Sur on Intel based Macs.
+You may need to alter the Makefile and
 ## Prerequisites
 - Install XCode Command Line Tools, from a command line: `xcode-select --install`
 - Install [Homebrew](https://brew.sh/)